“I'm not saying that's true for all Japanese people, of course.”

 You're were talking with someone about the differences between Japanese people and people from other countries.
-You said that Japanese people are usually reserved, but you don't want the listener to think that you believe all Japanese people are like this.
-You say:
+You said that Japanese people are usually reserved, but you don't want the listener to think that you believe all Japanese people are like this, so you say this.

 I'm not saying that's true for all Japanese people, of course.